openstack-archive/deb-kazoo/CONTRIBUTING.md

 `closes #<issue_number>` if it closes a related issue or `issue #<issue_number>` if it's a partial fix.

-You can also write a detailed description of the commit: Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes" It should include the motivation for the change and contrast this with previous behavior.
+You can also write a detailed description of the commit.
+Just as in the **subject**, use the imperative, present tense: "change" not "changed" nor "changes".
+Please include the motivation for the change and contrast this with previous behavior.

 ### Footer